HylandaOpen/elasticsearch-analysis-hlseg/README.md

 2.download hlseg dict

-download CoreDict.zip in the dictionary directory, Unzip the CoreDict.zip and copy it to the config directory
+download CoreDict.zip in the dictionary directory https://github.com/HylandaOpen/elasticsearch-analysis-hlseg/blob/master/dictionary, Unzip the CoreDict.zip and copy it to the config directory

 3.restart elasticsearch